 Here are a few proactive and doable suggestions:

-Educate yourself about the breed.
-Know your breed’s history, temperament, and physical and mental requirements.
+Educate yourself about the breed, know their history, temperament, and physical and mental requirements

-- Socialize your Pit Bull appropriately so he can grow into a confident, well-adjusted adult without anxiety and fear.
+Socialize your Pit Bull appropriately so they can grow into a confident, well-adjusted adult without anxiety and fear

-- Train your Pit Bull so he walks nicely on leash and sits while being greeted, which provides a positive image of the breed.
-(An unruly Pit Bull looks aggressive even if he's not.)
+Train your Pit Bull so they walk nicely on leash and sit while being greeted, which provides a positive image of the breed (An unruly Pit Bull looks aggressive even if they're not.)

-- Capitalize on your dog's tremendous sense of humor by teaching him fun tricks, such as speak, wave, or rollover.
+Capitalize on your dog's tremendous sense of humor by teaching them fun tricks, such as speak, wave, or rollover

 Why limit it to one day or one month?
-Why not promote positive canine role models 365 days a year?
-It's not difficult.
+Why not promote positive canine role models and Pit Bull awareness 365 days a year?
 Experts offer these suggestions:

 Make a Commitment

-Make a commitment to make a difference by getting involved because breed-specific legislation affects all dog owners—not just the owners of "dangerous" dogs.
+Make a commitment to change by getting involved.
+Breed-specific legislation affects all dog owners – not just the owners of "dangerous" dogs.